Leather Care and Maintenance: Part 2

-Welcome to our second installment of our leather care blog!
+Welcome to the second installment of our leather care blog!

 Leather care products are widely available in a variety of stores and websites.
 The first step is to become an informed consumer about the products you buy.
-When caring for higher quality leather you want to make sure you are buying the best type of care products for that leather.
+When caring for higher quality leather, you want to make sure you purchase the best type of care products for that leather.

 The next thing you need to know is that not all leather is the same and not all leather care products are universal.
 Veg tan leather should be treated differently than chromium tanned hides.
 Aniline dyed floater has exposed pores and requires conditioners that do not clog those pores.
 When choosing care products, be sure to read labels to understand the differences between products and their composition materials.

 You always want to use the least abrasive cleaners as possible.
-If you are on a farm or moving through dirtier conditions you may want to use saddle soap which can be a bit more of an abrasive cleaner.
-For normal use we recommend a plant based cleaner that use natural enzymes to clean the leather and remove biological elements that may be harmful.
-If it’s just a bit dusty, you may just wipe them down with a damp cloth or a non-alcoholic wipe.
+If you are on a farm or moving through dirtier conditions, you may want to use saddle soap, which can be a bit more of an abrasive cleaner.
+We recommend a plant-based cleaner that uses natural enzymes to clean the leather and remove biological elements that may be harmful under everyday use.
+If it’s just a bit dusty, you may wipe them down with a damp cloth or a non-alcoholic wipe.

 Leather conditioner is a critical key to the long term maintenance of a quality hide.
 Liquid

-conditioning oils offer deeper penetrating formulas that will get into the pores of the leather and offer a superior level of moisturizing.
+conditioning oils offer deeper penetrating formulas that will get into the leather’s pores and provide a superior level of moisturizing.
 In oils, you want to focus on natural contents and waxes.
 Mink Oil, Seed Oil, or any other type of natural conditioner.
-Stay away from synthetic conconditioning materials.
+Stay away from synthetic conditioning materials.

 belts and pouches.